matrix-org/meshsim/README.md

 ![meshsim](meshsim.png)

+Meshsim lets you define and manage an arbitrary network of Matrix homeservers in docker containers via a web interface.
+Servers are instantiated by clicking on the canvas, and the network topology and latency may be adjusted by dragging servers around.
+Servers connect to the nearest 5 nodes within the given latency threshold.

+Traffic on the network is visualised in realtime by having servers emit telemetry to the simulator via websocket, showing which events are emitted and received from which server via which network link.
+Events are shown as animated circles which follow the network links between servers.
+When a server processes an inbound event, it shows an animation of the event expanding and popping like a bubble.

+#### Notes

  * Requires a HS with a Dockerfile which lets it be run in a Debianish container to support KSM.
  * Uses KSM to share memory between the server containers.
  * Uses a local postgres shared across all the servers as their DB for simplicity.